Homological approximations in persistence theory: Notation and Terminology

 \begin{defn} Let $A, B \subseteq \poset$ be two sets of incomparable elements with $A \leq B$.
 The \textit{spread} from $A$ to $B$ is the subset We refer to $A$ and $B$ as the sets of \emph{sources} and \emph{targets} of $[A,B]$, respectively. \end{defn}

 If $A = \{a\}$ contains only a single element, we call $[A,B]$ a \emph{single-source spread} and write $[a,B]$ in place of $[\{a\},B]$. \emph{Single-target spreads} are defined and notated analogously.
-Note that spreads which are both single-source and single-target are precisely intervals.
+Note that spreads which are both single-source and single-target are precisely intervals (as in the classical poset-theory literature, see e.g. \cite{ec1}).
 Spreads are also convex.
 Indeed, if $x,z\in [A,B]$, then there exist $a$ and $b$ such that $a\leq x$ and $z\leq b$, so for any $y\in [x,z]$, we have $a\leq x\leq y\leq z \leq b$, showing it is convex.
 In fact, all finite convex subsets are spreads, as made precise in the following proposition.

-\begin{prop} Let $X$ be a finite and convex subset of $\poset$.
+\begin{prop} Let $X$ be a convex subset of $\poset$.
 Let $A$ be the set of minimal elements of $X$ and $B$ be the set of maximal elements of $X$.
 Then $X= [A,B]$. \end{prop} \begin{proof} It is clear that $A$ and $B$ are sets of incomparable elements and that $A \leq B$.
 Now take $y\in X$ to be neither maximal nor minimal.
 Then there exist elements in $X$ that are respectively bigger and smaller than $y$, say $x_1\leq y \leq z_1$.
 We then iteratively find bigger and smaller elements, obtaining a sequence

 where $x_n$ is minimal and $z_m$ is maximal.
-This sequence must end in a finite number of steps because $X$ is finite. \end{proof}
+This sequence must end in a finite number of steps because $\mathcal{P}$, and thus also $X$, is finite. \end{proof}

 We also fix the following notation for convenience.

 \begin{defn} Let $X\subseteq \poset$ be a set of incomparable elements.
 By Proposition ~\ref{prop:spreadsConvex}, the sets

 are spreads.
 We call them \emph{downsets} and \emph{upsets}, respectively.
 Note that downsets are sometimes called ``order ideals'', and are characterized by being closed under taking predecessors.
 Likewise upsets are sometimes called ``order filters'', and are characterized by being closed under taking successors. \end{defn}